ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #9e5231'>Error:** in *Next.js* documentation it says that the `loading.js` that we had in the root folder would be applied to a child routes, but apparently that is not the case.

-###
+### Creating a New Reservation

 When updating a booking, we also needed to pass in some additional data besides just the input fields.

-in that form, we solve this problem by adding a hidden field.
+in that update form, we solve this problem by adding a hidden field.
 And that's a great solution for the situation in which we only have few pieces of data because then we can just create one or two additional hidden fields.

 **<span style='color: #875c5c'>IMPORTANT:** the second alternative besides creating a hidden field is to use the **bind method**.
 So what the bind method does when you call it on a function is: